 - Too many changes in the account

 There are too many changed entities in the account to return.
 All attempts to narrow the date range and retry the request were unsuccessful.
 The connector assumes everything has changed and triggers a historical sync.

 NOTE: The connector cannot sync video campaign data, because the Google AdWords API does not support it (see AdWords API CampaignService).
 Some data from video campaigns can be collected by using the Google Ads reporting connector for the Video Performance report.

 - Custom Report

-For either kind of report, we deliver a single table with three standard fields:
+For either kind of report, we deliver a single table with the three standard fields: